omnitech-solutions/light-service-ext/README.md

 ## Generators
 `LightServiceExt::Generators::LightServiceGenerator` automates scaffolding of service objects.
-Provide a resource name and a DTO class and it creates organizers, a validator action and a DTO template under `services/`.
+Provide a resource name and a list of attributes and it creates organizers, a validator action and a contract template under `services/`.

 The `my_codegen_app.rb` script offers a simple Thor CLI to scaffold plain Ruby models.
 Run `ruby my_codegen_app.rb model user name email` to generate